nansencenter/MOIRA/README.md

 ## 3. Vector data preparation

 The classification require reference data for the training.
 The common way to produce that is manual mapping of ridged and flat ice using one of GIS software.
-Once it is done, a vector file should be initialized by class for vector data processing called `python VectorData`:
+Once it is done, a vector file should be initialized by class for vector data processing called `VectorData`:

 ```python

 v = VectorData('/PATH/TO/VECTOR/FILE', t.ds[list(t.ds.keys())[0]], downsample=True)
 ```

-where `python t.ds[list(t.ds.keys())[0]]` is a gdal object with a projected geotiff from a previous step and we also set a `python downsample` parameter to True to make further computations more fast.
+where `t.ds[list(t.ds.keys())[0]]` is a gdal object with a projected geotiff from a previous step and we also set a `downsample` parameter to True to make further computations more fast.

 ```python